maxtoroq/maxtoroq.github.io/XCST/index.md

 ### Type definitions

 Instead of XSD schemas, you can define C# types using the `c:type` declaration. `c:type` is for data only, not behavior.
-There are several attributes available that map to presentation and validation attributes in C#.
+There are several attributes available that map to presentation and validation attributes in .NET.
 Also, if you omit the `as` attribute in `c:member` you can define child members for a russian doll style of type definition.

 ```xml
 <c:type name='Order'>